-Feature title Description Notes Configuration management No formal management through DAAA procedures or articulations.
+Feature title Description Notes Population density None Due to the lack, in regulational circumstances, of P_Cum_Cat or an FTA.
+Configuration management No formal management by DAAA.
 The RPAS User will inform the DAAA in the case of any configuration change, which may invalidate the assumptions made for the release of the TA System and Company overarching maturity Low Time to complete the task for DAAA Order of magnitude of days/weeks.
 Residual risk Estimated medium/low, mitigation through significant restrictions on the maximum altitude, operating envelope, including the estimation of a ground safety area and the overfly of unpopulated areas.
-Residual risk acceptance DAAA/MAA Acceptance based on the DAAA technical clearance
+Residual risk acceptance DAAA/MAA Acceptance based on the DAAA technical clearance Procurement Upon DAAA and RPAS User discretion, the procurement (and the relevant contract) may be handled and managed by the DAAA through the applicable DAAA regulations.
+This course of action may be pursued albeit the actual management of the RPAS (continued/continuing airworthiness, technical pubs, occurrence reporting, etc.) will be allocated to the Company and the RPAS User.
+Acceptance The acceptance of the systems, including the definition of the relevant tests and procedures, will be carried directly by the RPAS User, with no formal involvement by DAAA.
+Qualification No qualification certificate will be provided by DAAA for this category The evaluation of the system performance, if necessary, will be carried out upon acceptance of each individual system.
+Occurrence reporting No formal management by DAAA.
+DAAA shall be kept informed of any OC, so to establish any impact to the conditions which brought to the delivery of the supporting TA.